zenoss/twill/README.txt

 **formvalue** *<formnum> <fieldname> <value>* --- set the given field in the given form to the given value.
-For read-only form widgets/controls, the click may be recorded for use by **submit**, but the value is not changed.
+For read-only form widgets/controls, the click may be recorded for use by **submit**, but the value is not changed unless the 'config' command has changed the default behavior.
-See `details on form handling`_ for more information.
+See 'config' and `details on form handling`_ for more information on the 'formvalue' command.

 **fv** -- abbreviation for 'formvalue'